teichmath/branch_and_bound/README.md

 # branch_and_bound
-Solvers for NP-Hard Graph Problems\n
+Solvers for NP-Hard Graph Problems/n
 2018-2023 A.Teich

 *** Instructions *** \n